swax/NAISYS/README.md

 # Careful: Sub-agents can be chatty, slowing down progress.
 subagentMax: 0

+# Enable the completetask command for this agent (default: false)
+# When enabled, the agent can use completetask to signal task completion, hanging or aborting execution
+completeTaskEnabled: true

 # Run these commands on session start, in the example below the agent will see how to use mail and a list of other agents
 initialCommands:
   - llmail users